MrArepMich/Copytrello/README.md

 # Copytrello

-**Copytrello** — это многопользовательский планировщик задач, который предоставляет функциональность для регистрации и аутентификации пользователей, управления задачами и отправки уведомлений по email. Этот проект использует такие технологии, как Kafka, Docker и Spring Boot. Проект построен на микросервисной архитектуре и использует Docker и Kafka для взаимодействия между сервисами.
+# Copytrello

+**Copytrello** is a multi-user task planner that provides functionality for user registration and authentication, task management, and sending email notifications.
+This project utilizes technologies such as Kafka, Docker, and Spring Boot.
+It is built on a microservices architecture and uses Docker and Kafka for service interaction.

-### 📌 Сервисы Проекта
+### 📌 Project Services

-Copytrello состоит из нескольких сервисов:
-- **Backend**: обрабатывает регистрацию и аутентификацию пользователей с использованием JWT, а также управление задачами.
-- **Email Sender**: отвечает за отправку email-уведомлений о регистрации и обновлениях задач.
-- **Scheduler**: в конце дня формирует список завершенных и незавершенных задач пользователя и составляет письмо для отправки на почту.
+Copytrello consists of several services:
+- **Backend**: handles user registration and authentication using JWT, as well as task management.
+- **Email Sender**: responsible for sending email notifications about registration and task updates.
+- **Scheduler**: at the end of the day, it compiles a list of completed and uncompleted tasks for the user and prepares an email for sending.

-### ⚙️ Используемые технологии
+### ⚙️ Technologies Used

-- **Язык программирования**: Java
+- **Programming Language**: Java
-- **Сборка проекта**: Gradle
+- **Build Tool**: Gradle
-- **Фреймворк**: Spring Boot (включая модули Spring Security, Spring Kafka, Spring Scheduler, Spring Mail)
+- **Framework**: Spring Boot (including Spring Security, Spring Kafka, Spring Scheduler, Spring Mail)
-- **Аутентификация**: JWT
+- **Authentication**: JWT
-- **База данных**: PostgreSQL с использованием Spring Data JPA
+- **Database**: PostgreSQL with Spring Data JPA
-- **Миграции**: Flyway
+- **Migrations**: Flyway
-- **Фронтенд**: HTML/CSS, Bootstrap, JavaScript, Ajax
+- **Frontend**: HTML/CSS, Bootstrap, JavaScript, Ajax
-- **Инфраструктура**: Docker и микросервисы
+- **Infrastructure**: Docker and microservices
-- **Брокер сообщений**: Kafka
+- **Message Broker**: Kafka